 His chosen examples rarely simply ‘illustrate’ the idea.
 They hold it—metaphorically, physically, poetically, obliquely, symbolically, instrumentally, through a relationship to other objects—or in any combination of these ways.
 They are asked to do so ‘whether they like it or not’.
 Pound’s installations mash traditional modes of exhibition display with the logic of internet search algorithms.
 They are presented as giant taxonomic puzzles or games, inviting visitors to test their wits against the collections.

 For this show, Pound shuffles his collections with the more venerable ones of Te Papa around overarching themes of reflection, mirroring, and the double.
 Te Papa masterpieces, snapshots, everyday objects, and even a soundtrack become transmitters of these core ideas.
 Pound pushes these possibilities to breaking point.
 He mixes high and low, iconic and unknown, the beautiful and the damned.
 He even presents the show as a giant palindrome.
 Or, is it a Rorschach test—the show itself asking whether there is method to this madness, or madness to this method?

 Soundtrack Patrick Pound compiles a 214 song, 13.5 hour-long soundtrack for On Reflection.
-It plays inside the show during our monthly Tuatara Open Lates.
+It plays inside the show during Tuatara Open Lates.
 It can also be accessed via Spotify.
 Listen to the soundtrack.